andrewwhipple/Amelie/README.md

 * Replace postList.json with a lower-cermony and less error-prone method of post publishing.
 * Implement RSS feeds (in both XML and JSON.)
 * Server-side caching
-* Allowing blog posts and static pages to serve their own meta information in their `<head>` tags.
 * Implement searching and perhaps tags for posts

 ## Changelog: